Fetal Alcohol Syndrome

-Using alcohol during pregnancy is the leading cause of preventable birth defects, developmental disabilities, and learning disabilities.
+Using alcohol during pregnancy is the leading cause of preventable birth defects, developmental disabilities and learning disabilities.
 Fetal alcohol syndrome (FAS) is a preventable condition.
-However, the only way to prevent FAS is for a woman to avoid drinking alcoholic beverages during pregnancy.
+However, the only way to prevent FAS is to avoid drinking any alcoholic beverages during pregnancy.

-If a woman has already consumed alcohol during pregnancy, it is never too late to stop.
-Brain growth in the fetus takes place throughout pregnancy, so stopping alcohol consumption as soon as possible is always better than not stopping at all.
+If you’ve already consumed alcohol during pregnancy, it’s never too late to stop.
+Brain growth in the fetus takes place throughout pregnancy, so stopping alcohol consumption as soon as possible is always best.

 Outlook / Prognosis

 Fetal alcohol syndrome never goes away.
 The symptoms of this condition will be with the person throughout their entire life.
-Over time, a number of secondary effects can result in people with FAS, particularly in those who are not treated for the condition in childhood.
-These are called secondary effects because they are not part of FAS itself.
-Instead, they come about as a result of having FAS, perhaps from a feeling of not living up to society’s expectations.
-These include:
+Over time, a number of secondary effects can happen in people with FAS, particularly in those who aren’t treated for the condition in childhood.
+These are called secondary effects because they’re not part of FAS itself.
+Instead, these secondary effects happen as a result of having FAS.

 - Experiencing mental health problems.

 - Getting into trouble in school or with the law.

-- Confinement in jail, a mental-health facility or a substance abuse treatment center.
+- Spending time in a mental-health facility, a substance abuse treatment center or jail.

 - Acting out in sexually inappropriate ways.